civiform/docs/docs/contributor-guide/developer-guide/testing.md

 In general, all execution paths in the system should be covered by [unit tests](#unit-tests).
 If you submit code that is infeasible or impractical to get full test coverage for, consider refactoring.
 If you would like to make an exception, include a clear explanation for why in your PR description.

-In contrast, [browser tests](#functional-browser-tests) should cover all major user-facing features to make sure the system generally works from a user's point of view, rather than exhaustively test all execution paths.
+In contrast, automated javascript-based [browser tests](#functional-browser-tests) should cover all major user-facing features to make sure the system generally works from a user's point of view, rather than exhaustively test all execution paths.

 ## Unit tests